leafo/luajit-geoip/README.md

-# LuaJIT bindings to the C MaxMind GeoIP and GeoIP2 (libmaxminddb) libraries
+# LuaJIT bindings to MaxMind's GeoIP and GeoIP2 (libmaxminddb) libraries

 * https://github.com/maxmind/libmaxminddb
 * https://github.com/maxmind/geoip-api-c &mdash; legacy library

-In order to use this library you'll need LuaJIT, the geoip library you're trying to use, and the databases files for the appropriate library.
+In order to use this library you'll need LuaJIT, the GeoIP library you're trying to use, and the databases files for the appropriate library.
 You should be able to find these in your package manager.

-**I recommend using libmaxminddb**, as the legacy geoip databases are no longer updated.
+**I recommend using libmaxminddb**, as the legacy GeoIP databases are no longer updated.

 ## Install